String Quartet No. 6 (Bartók): Background

-Movements
+Music

 The work is in four movements:

-The String Quartet No. 6 does not feature the five movement arch form used in Bartók's fourth and fifth string quartets.
+The String Quartet No. 6 does not feature the five-movement arch form used in Bartók's fourth and fifth string quartets.
 Each movement opens with a slow melody marked mesto (mournful).
-This material is employed for only a relatively short introduction in the first movement, but is longer in the second and longer again in the third.
+This material is employed for only a relatively short introduction in the first movement but is longer in the second and longer again in the third.
 The introduction of the first movement is stated by the viola.
 It begins each movement of the quartet, but with variations in texture and harmony.
-The overall form of the piece shows the influence of Gustav Mahler.
-Musicologists have suggested that the overall form of the piece resembles that of Mahler's Ninth Symphony.
+Musicologists have suggested that the overall form of the piece resembles that of Gustav Mahler's Ninth Symphony.
 In the fourth movement, the mesto material, with reminiscences of the first movement material, consumes the entire movement.

-Movement 1: Più mosso, pesante
+I. Più mosso, pesante – vivace

-This movement begins with a slow introduction by the viola alone marked "Mesto."
+This movement begins with a slow introduction by the viola alone marked mesto.
 The movement derives its material from this slow introduction to make a sort of sonata allegro form in D minor.
 This structure may reflect the influence of Gustav Mahler, for it resembles the beginning of Gustav Mahler's Tenth Symphony with an introduction with a viola solo that is highly chromatic.

-Movement 2: Marcia
+II.
+Mesto – Marcia

-This movement begins with a slow "Mesto" introduction as well.
+This movement begins with a slow mesto introduction as well.
 However, rather than the theme being presented by a single instrument (in the first movement's case the viola), the theme is presented by all four members of the quartet.
-For this movement the theme is presented almost in a canonic form.
+For this movement, the theme is presented almost in a canonic form.
 This form permeates throughout the entirety of the movement, with instruments pairing off and playing similar gestures in the beginning of the movement.
-M. 35 of the movement is an example of this variation of texture and pairing, wherein Bartók pairs both violins together and the viola and cello together.
+Measure 35 of the movement is an example of this variation of texture and pairing, wherein Bartók pairs both violins together and the viola and cello together.
 The two violins play an ascending gesture, while the viola and cello play the same gesture inverted.
 Bartók would later go on to explore instrumental pairing on a much larger scale in his Concerto for Orchestra which was premiered in 1944.